hebcal/hebcal/README.md

    -b, --candle-mins mins | Set candle-lighting to occur this many minutes before sundown (default 18 [40 in Jerusalem]) -c, --candlelighting | Print candlelighting times.
    -C, --city city | Set latitude, longitude, and timezone according to specified city.
 This option implies the -c option.
+   --geo LATITUDE,LONGITUDE | Set location for solar calculations to decimal values LATITUDE and LONGITUDE.
+Negative longitudes are WEST of the Prime Meridian.
    --havdalah-deg DEGREES | Set Havdalah to occur this many degrees below the horizon -l, --latitude XX,YY | Set the latitude for solar calculations to `XX` degrees and `YY` minutes.
 Negative values are south.
    -L, --longitude XX,YY | Set the longitude for solar calculations to `XX` degrees and `YY` minutes. *Negative values are EAST*.
 The `-l` and `-L` switches must both be used, or not at all.
 These switches override the `-C` (localize to city) switch.